GeaNetwork/gea-docs/modules/evm.md

 # EVM Module

-The EVM module provides Ethereum Virtual Machine (EVM) compatibility within the ME-HUB application.
+The EVM module provides Ethereum Virtual Machine (EVM) compatibility within the GEA application.
 It includes the `EvmKeeper` which is responsible for managing EVM operations.

 Key components:
 - `EvmKeeper`: Manages EVM operations.